danni-beaulieu/gov-tweets/README.md

 # Data sources

-We take the data from two wources:
+We take the data from the following wources:

 ## Tweets of Congress